All Products

 2. In the navigation pane on the left, click Endpoints.

-3. In the top menu bar, select the region that supports private access to Simple Message Queue (formerly MNS) resources through an endpoint.
+3. In the top menu bar, select a region that supports private access to Simple Message Queue (formerly MNS) resources through endpoints.

-4. On the Endpoints page, on the Interface Endpoint tab, click Create Endpoint.
+4. On the Endpoints page, click the Interface Endpoints tab, and then click Create Endpoint.

-5. On the Create Endpoint page, configure the following parameters and accept the default values for the other parameters.
+5. On the Create Endpoint page, configure the following parameters and leave the other parameters at their default settings.

 Parameter